 To manage future growth in line with Local Plan Policy S4, the Neighbourhood Plan has identified a Developed Footprint that defines the existing built-up area to that of the open countryside.
-Proposals for development within or outside of the identified Developed Footprint will be managed through Policy xx of the adopted Central Lincolnshire Local Plan.
+Proposals for development within or outside of the identified Developed Footprint will be managed through Policy S4 and S5 of the adopted Central Lincolnshire Local Plan.